T-Baillie/TBaillie_WEBProject/README.md

  - [x] responsive header and footer (mostly)

 ## how to use

-`` npm i ``
+   after cloning the code to your desktop, run the following codes -- `` npm i ``
+`` npm run dev -- --open ``
+once these both run in the terminal, it will load up the website in the browser and from there, you can use the nav bar to go to every page

  ## Bugs and 'unintentional' features
   - donate page wasn't completed
   - main page responsiveness isn't done